total-rehab/website/README.md

-# Total Rehab admin
+# Total Rehab website

-The admin interface for the Total Rehab app, built using [Next.js](https://nextjs.org/docs) and [React Admin](https://marmelab.com/react-admin/), with a custom data provider that integrates with the Total Rehab API.
+The public website and admin interface for the Total Rehab app, built using [Next.js](https://nextjs.org/docs) and [React Admin](https://marmelab.com/react-admin/), with a custom data provider that integrates with the Total Rehab API.